aaolaveh/anat-from-MNI/README.md

 # anat-from-MNI
 This is a Python code to find the anatomical location of a MNI coordinate.

-The original code is a matlab Code from Xu Cui found [in his website][1]
+The original code is a matlab one from Xu Cui found [in his website][1]

 [1]: https://alivelearn.net/?p=1456